Common Stock Warrants Frequently Asked Questions

 It is an easy signup process and if you are only going to trade the Canadian stock warrants or Canadian securities, I would suggest setting your Currency to Canadian in the IB (Interactive Brokers) system.

 You can easily download their Trader WorkStation platform at which time you will see your account and have access to all of the Canadian stock warrants which are trading.
-Only recently did I discover that the stock warrants are under this Trader WorkStation and not under the normal IB trading.
-Life just got easier.
+The stock warrants are under this Trader WorkStation and not under the normal IB trading.

-Interactive Brokers (IB) allows customers trade stock warrants, stocks, futures and options all in one account.
+Interactive Brokers (IB) allows customers to trade stock warrants, stocks, futures, and options all in one account.

 Canadian or U.S. stocks or stock warrants, no problem.